michel30000/ui-testing-assignment/readme.md

 ## Notes
 I am using the Cypress config option `"chromeWebSecurity": false` to allow the test case "Click Bynder homepage button" to navigate away from the original visit() url.

+If you are running a pi-hole in your network, disable it or javascript will throw exceptions loading some content and that will fail the test.